European shares rise cautiously after two-day decline By Reuters

 The European index rose 0.4 percent by 0719 GMT.
 Trading volumes are expected to decline with London markets closed for a public holiday marking the platinum jubilee of Queen Elizabeth.

 Oil sector stocks fell as crude prices fell amid reports that production may increase in response to the urgency of the United States.
-The markets are also awaiting a meeting of OPEC +, in search of indications about production.
+The markets are also awaiting a meeting of OPEC +, in search of indications regarding production.

 Investors are also awaiting US private sector jobs data due later on Thursday.